AriFordsham/GHCWiki/proposal/with-combinator.md

 - CmmToAsm: we drop `touch#` pseudo-ops as we currently do

 Advantages of this approach:

 1. most optimizations (case-of-case, case-of-known constructor, w/w...) can work as before.
 BUT we need to tweak them a little to take keep-alive sets into account (see below)
 2. we don't have to deal with a continuation as would be the case if we kept `keepAlive#` as a magic function in Core
-3. performance is as good as it is today (no stack frame, most optimizations still work, cf 1)
+3. performance is as good as it is today (no stack frame, most optimizations still work, cf (1)
-4. most changes to the compiler are located into GHC.Core.Opt.*
+4. most changes to the compiler are located into `GHC.Core.Opt.*`.

 A drawback of this approach is that Core transformations have to be reviewed to check that they are still valid when we take keep-alive sets into account.
 BUT we would probably have to do this anyway for other approaches because we really really want to perform some Core transformations over `keepAlive#`.

 Let's review some analyzes and transformations:

-1. freevars: freeVars(case {k} scrut of alts) = k + freeVars(case scrut of alts)
+1. freevars: `freeVars(case {k} scrut of alts) = k + freeVars(case scrut of alts)`

 2. case-of-case